VoarL/booksim2-3dtorus/README.md

  abcgggGh
  abcdhhhH
 ```
 Where the uppercase letters represent elevators, and the lowercase letters map represent non-elevator switches that map to the elevator with that corresponding letter.
-Feel free to hotswap the mapping function in user_mapper_function.py
+Feel free to hotswap the mapping function in `user_mapper_function.py`.
+More details about how to do that in the file.

 This repo is a fork of [booksim2](https://github.com/booksim/booksim2).
 See the README for that below.